Julieta-Estrada/javascript/INTRO-CS-4 - Algorithm Design and Problem Solving - Advanced/README.md

 #### Exercise #2
 Write a function that:
-* Takes in an array of numbers
+* Takes in an array of numbers.
-* Doubles the value of each number in the array
+* Doubles the value of each number in the array.
-* Prints out the new updated array
+* Prints out the new updated array.

 Example:
 Given an array `[1, 2, 4, 5]`.